Diggsey/posts/message-queues/part2/README.md

 all needs to be mocked out when under test.

-Finally, the routing and partitioning logic in our message queue is intricately tied to out database access patterns and updates to either one can easily result in unexpected performance regressions.
+Finally, the routing and partitioning logic in our message queue is intricately tied to our database access patterns and updates to either one can easily result in unexpected performance regressions.

 We have something that *works*.
 Eventually it might even *work well*.
 But